Gen-AI-In-Software-Development/List-Of-Units/Unit25-Cloud-Computing/README.md

 ```
 ### Critique
 The solution provided worked well.
 It should be noted, however, that the solution involved running a local docker container and deploying the function to the container.
 This is a local cloud FaaS.
+Since we did not explicitly ask for a remote cloud deployment, the proposed solution was a good one.
+Our next step, of course, would be to ask how we can deploy the container to the cloud.
+See exercise 4.
 Rating: Good.

 ## Exercises